syncfusion-content/ej2-angular-docs/ej2-angular/grid/pdf-export/pdf-export.md

 ## Remove header row while exporting

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid PDF exporting feature provides option to remove the header row from the exported file.
+The Angular Data Grid PDF exporting feature provides option to remove the header row from the exported file.
 This is useful when exporting grid data without including the header values in the exported document.

 To achieve this, utilize the [pdfHeaderQueryCellInfo](https://ej2.syncfusion.com/angular/documentation/api/grid#pdfheaderquerycellinfo) event of the Grid.
 This event allows customization of the header cells during the PDF export process.
 By handling this event, remove the header row from the exported file by not providing any content and height for the header cells.
 This ensures that the exported file contains only the data rows without header information.